Portal A Interactive: Branded Content

-Portal A works with YouTube and Google on social video campaigns, and with Lenovo, Target, Infiniti, Clorox, Amazon, Twitter, Sony Pictures, Procter & Gamble, Warner Bros., Universal Pictures, and others.
+Portal A works with YouTube and Google on social video campaigns, and with Lenovo, Target, AT&T, Volkswagen, Infiniti, Clorox, Amazon, Twitter, Sony Pictures, Procter & Gamble, Warner Bros., Universal Pictures, and others.

 Portal A is known for producing the annual YouTube Rewind, which has accrued over 1 billion views in aggregate since 2011.
 The company also produced YouTube Rewind 2018, noted as the most disliked video on YouTube.

 The company has worked with Clorox for multiple projects, including "Best Roommate Ever" with Stephen Curry and King Bach.
 Portal A's work on the "#MotoMods + YouTube Heroes" campaign for Lenovo won a 2017 One Show Pencil.
 In 2018, Portal A won the Streamy Award for Best Branded Content and the Streamy Award for Best Influencer Campaign for its work with Clorox.
 In 2020, Portal A released Let's Target with Target featuring Laverne Cox, Tabitha Brown, Emma Chamberlain and others.

+Portal A's work with Lenovo includes #CreatorOdyssey, a global creator campaign featuring artists from around the world.

-Portal A has worked on a variety of political initiatives, and partnered with the Hillary Clinton 2016 campaign to reach young voters in swing states.[11]
+Portal A has worked on a variety of political initiatives, and partnered with the Hillary Clinton 2016 campaign to reach young voters in swing states.
 In 2020, Portal A worked with the Joe Biden presidential campaign for a social media initiative called #ImVotingFor and released the documentary film American Pathogen, about the Trump administration's response to the COVID-19 pandemic.